philipploeschl/synoptic-map-pipeline/readme.md

 ## 4_hmiphisynoptic.py
-- consider changing the data input to accept dedicated phi and hmi data series and do the T_REC remapping right there to allow for permanent production data series
+- change the data input to accept dedicated phi and hmi data series and do the T_REC remapping right there to allow for permanent production data series
+  - this will require adaptations in 2_phi_drms_interface.py

 - isolate adaptive weight function code to properly understand and document it again
 - figure out why data in synoptic output is missing
 - write synop.fits back into drms